 Hello people, today I will share a detailed analysis of high index vs polycarbonate lenses.
 It’s always difficult to choose the best out of them.
 But I will make it a cakewalk.

 Polycarbonate VS High Index Lenses

 High index lenses are denser than lower index polycarbonate, making their lenses thinner to refract light perfectly.
 That means if a polycarbonate lens needs 2 millimeters of material to refract light, the high index may only need 1 millimeter.

 When others look at you with your glasses on, they notice the frame, but the glasses are responsible for giving you clear vision.

 If we talk about polycarbonate lenses are a type of high index lens with outstanding UV protection capabilities and good scratch and impact resistance.

-However, I know that choosing a lens material can be a real pain in the head.
+However, choosing a lens material can be a real pain in the head.
 So I’ll try my best to analyze both materials.

 Essential Factors to Consider While Choosing Lenses